 About me

-I am a post-doc at prof. Fernanda Duarte group, where I work on understaning self-assembly of coordination complexes.
+I am a post-doc at prof. Fernanda Duarte group, where I work on understaning self-assembly and catalysis of coordination complexes.

 Before starting this position, I worked on my Ph.D. in the Advance Soft Matter group at TU Delft under the supervision of prof. Jan van Esch (Advance Soft Matter (ASM) group) and dr. Alex de Vries (molecular dynamics (MD) group at the University of Groningen).
 My Ph.D. thesis is entitled “Molecular modeling of supramolecular structures.”